kemeriszaszgy/design-patterns/README.md

 # design-patterns
 Yet an another design patterns explanation page.

-This page is designed to gather and explain design patterns detail.
+This page is for designing to gathering and explaining design patterns detail.

 The page have to explain practically those patterns in step-by-step manner.